-Individuals who earn between $16,106 and $46,680/year and families who earn between $32,914 and $95,400/year may qualify for financial assistance through Covered California.
+Individuals and families who earn between 138% FPL and 400% FPL may qualify for financial assistance through Covered California.
 The less a person’s earnings, the greater the financial assistance that will be provided.

 To get an estimate of the assistance you or your family might receive, visit Covered CA's cost calculator.